heyannag/Project_1_Group_4/README.md

 ### Problem:
   * Shopping for a used vehicle can be difficult.
 You want to make the best investment, but it's hard to know if you are getting the best price/value or if there are other vehicles listed that best suit your needs.
-  * Our hypothetical customer is looking for a Nissan Altima with a budget of $15,000, mileage of 50,000 or below that is listed in Tennessee.
+  * Our hypothetical customer is looking for a Nissan Altima listed in Tennessee with a budget of $15,000.
+What car do we recommend based on what is available in this dataset?

 ### Goal:
 * Find a listing of a used Nissan Altima that we would recommend within these **qualifiers:
  * **Budget: <= $15,000
- * **Mileage: <= 50,000
  * **Location: Tennessee

 * Is the asking price for this particular car reasonable given the information provided in the dataset.